Catalearn/catalearn/readme.md

 ## Usage

 ### Register for an access key
-An access key is required for using the module, it can be registered at www.catalearn.com
+An access key is required for using the catalearn module, you can register for one at www.catalearn.com

 ### Import and login
-Before using the module, you need to login with our access key.
+Before using the module, you need to login with you access key.
 Replace __ACCESS_KEY__ below with the access key you just generated.
 ```
 import catalearn
 catalearn.login(ACCESS_KEY)